membraneframework/membrane_precompiled_dependency_provider/README.md

 end
 ```

-For an example see implementation for `:ffmpeg`.
+For reference see the implementation for `:ffmpeg`.

 ## Copyright and License